adambiltcliffe/codex/readme.md

-Stealth unit can't attack backline if tower has unused detector Stealth unit can't attack backline if tower detected it previously Stealth unit can attack backline if tower has used detector Hero death on own turn: choice of two opposing heroes to gain levels Hero death on own turn: have to give levels to non-maxed opposing hero Opponent's hero death: no own hero, trigger skipped Opponent's hero death: own single hero automatically gains 2 levels Opponent's hero death: own single hero gains 1 level if that reaches max Opponent's hero death: choice of own heroes to gain level Hero cooldown: hero dies on own turn, can't summon next turn, can after that Hero cooldown: hero dies on opponent's turn, can't summon on own turn, can after Hero cooldown: can summon hero A even if B is on cooldown
+Stealth unit can't attack backline if tower has unused detector Stealth unit can't attack backline if tower detected it previously Stealth unit can attack backline if tower has used detector Opponent's hero death: no own hero, trigger skipped Opponent's hero death: own single hero automatically gains 2 levels Opponent's hero death: own single hero gains 1 level if that reaches max Opponent's hero death: choice of own heroes to gain level

 # Tests to write later